• Skip to primary navigation

 Instructions

-• Spread butter mixture evenly onto bread slices.
+• Spread butter mixture evenly over the tops of your bread slices.

-• Place baking sheet into freezer for 1-2 hours or until bread is frozen solid.
-Transfer frozen bread into freezer safe bags or containers, or wrap in wax paper and foil.
+• To freeze: Place baking sheet into freezer for about 1-2 hours, or until bread is frozen solid.
+Transfer frozen bread into a freezer-safe container and seal tightly.
+Transfer back to the freezer and store for up to six months.

 Equipment Recommendations